vivipolli/quack-start/Dorahacks.md

 - **Result**: High abandonment rates and missed opportunities for ecosystem growth

 ## 💡 Our Solution

+That’s why we are building a solution on Duckchain: to simplify the onboarding experience, guide newcomers step by step, and ensure that their first contact with Web3 is smooth, intuitive, and valuable.
+A key part of this is onboarding in the user’s native language, which makes it easier to understand new terms and concepts without barriers.

 We implemented a **comprehensive, multilingual, AI-powered Telegram bot** that transforms user confusion into engagement through personalized education and rewards.